Bluewhale5/Green_Status_Analysis/README.md

 # Green-Status-Analysis

-This repository will contains data, functions, code, and figures associated with my masters research.
+This repository contains data, functions, code, and figures associated with my masters research.

 To recreate this work, please download the repository and run: Analysis_Plotting.rmd